 2. Assess your pain points

-This step includes recognising present HR priorities of 2022, pain points and possibilities for durable insights that align with your business strategy.
+This step includes recognising present HR priorities, pain points and possibilities for durable insights that align with your business strategy.
 Examine your people analytics needs with these five areas:

 - Strategy: Your analytics vision, value drivers, required use cases, etc.